- Account expiration

 For services that have an accompanying cost, please see the list of charged services.

 By default, students do not have administrative-level access (“administrative privileges”) to CSU-owned computers.
 With permission from a student’s faculty advisor, a student may be granted administrative privileges to a computer.
 The advisor then accepts responsibility for actions taken by the student with administrative access.
 ETS reserves the right to deny any user local administrative privileges on a desktop system which ETS supports.
-Administrative privileges will be granted or revoked at the discretion of the ETS technician working on the system.
+Administrative privileges will be granted or revoked at the discretion of ETS staff.
 If a user does have administrative access, it will be tied to his/her Engineering login (rather than a separate account).
+Please submit this form for administrative privileges requests here.

 Computer service and repair